backdrop-contrib/bueditor/README.txt

 Headings:
 Pops a dialog showing h1, h2, h2, h4 heading tags to choose among.

+Quote:
+Encloses the selected text with the tag <blockquote>

+Code:
+Encloses the selected text with the tag <code>

 Ordered list:
 Converts the lines in the selected text to a numbered list.
 It is also possible to start a new list with no selection.